Banana sourdough muffins are such a delicious and easy way to use sourdough discard or even active starter..

 - Stir the mashed banana through the liquid ingredients.

-- In a separate bowl mix together all purpose flour, salt, almond meal, baking powder and sugar.
+- In a separate bowl mix together all purpose flour, salt, cinnamon, nutmeg, baking powder, baking soda and sugars.

 - Now pour the liquid ingredient mixture into the dry ingredients.
 Gently fold together until just mixed - don't over mix or the muffins will be tough.

 - Spoon mixture into greased muffin tin.
-This recipe will fill a 12 hole muffin (each hole around ¾ full).
+This recipe will fill a 6 hole muffin (each hole around ¾ full).
+Sprinkle each muffin with a little raw sugar (this is optional).

-- Bake at 180C/350F for approximately 20 minutes or until muffins are golden brown.
+- Bake at 180C/350F for approximately 25 to 30 minutes or until muffins are golden brown.
+Remember your oven might run hotter or cooler than mine, so use your discretion.